IBMIntegration/ibm-event-streams/instana.md

 1. We need to obtain some details from Instana.
 This information will be used when installing the Instana agent in the Openshift Cluster.
 You can use any existing Instana environment.
-Foir this demo, I'll be using a Instana Sandbox service.
+For this demo, I'll be using a Instana Sandbox service.
 The URL of the Instana to be used: [https://ibmdevsandbox-instanaibm.instana.io/](https://ibmdevsandbox-instanaibm.instana.io/).

 2. Open the Instana portal.